Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 ## Infrastructure as Code (Bicep)

 The entire lab environment can be torn down and redeployed from scratch using the Bicep templates in the `bicep/` folder.
 This was added to solve the cost problem of leaving resources running.
-Deallocate or delete everything, then redeploy in ~15 minutes when resuming the lab.
+You can deallocate or delete everything, then redeploy in ~15 minutes when resuming the lab.

 > [!IMPORTANT]
 > ### Alternative Manual Deployment (CLI)